ninchat/ninchat-api/api.md

 - `target` : object

-	`ninchat.com/ui/compose` object which triggered the interaction
+	`ninchat.com/ui/compose` object which triggered the interaction.

+	If the `element` was "select" in the compose message, the selected option will have an additional `selected` property with value true.

 #### `ninchat.com/ui/compose`